 — the Mom TruthBomb (@momTruthBomb) December 6, 2016

-- Make all-purpose cleaner using vinegar, water, soap, and citrus oils
+10. Make all-purpose cleaner using vinegar, water, baking soda, and citrus oils (I add a drop or two of Dawn dish soap as well)

-- Buy reusable filters for the Keurig.
-These are the best ones I’ve used, and I’ve tried a LOT.
+15. Buy reusable filters for the Keurig.
+I love my Keurig, but I still don’t like spending $.30 per K-cup.
+Using the filters, it will only cost you about $.02 per cup of coffee!
+These are the best reusable filters I’ve used, and I have tried a LOT.
 I don’t know if it’s the little dolphin shape or what, but they are the only filters that brew the coffee without water overflowing all over the place, in addition to being inexpensive.

 So those are just a few of the things I do to save money.
 Is there anything you do to help save money in your family?